-Coordinators: Shaun Pedersen, Ken Duft, Brian Creager, Larry Rust, Logan Fuller, Lane Fuller, Tyler Pedersen and Josh Duft Judging: Sunday, August 11-8:30 a.m.
+Coordinators: Shaun Pedersen, Ken Duft, Brian Creager, Larry Rust, Logan Fuller, Lane Fuller, Tyler Pedersen and Josh Duft Judging: Sunday, August 3 - 8:30 a.m.

-- 1. Market hogs may be gilts or barrows, if carried as a market project. - 2.
+- Market hogs may be gilts or barrows, if carried as a market project.
 Animals will be weighed at entry time.
 Market hogs must weigh a minimum of 230 lbs. to be sold through 4-H Premium Sale.
 A 5 lb. variance will be granted to pigs weighing under 230 lbs.
 Pigs over 290 lbs. may be subject to packer buyer dock. - 3.
-The show weight will be the sale weight. - Three or more of a breed will constitute a class. - 5.
+The show weight will be the sale weight. - 4.
+Three or more of a breed will constitute a class. - 5.
 The Prospect Market Hog class is only for animals nominated for Kansas State Fair or Kansas Junior Livestock Show through the Lyon County Extension Office. - 6.
 Any market pigs not making sale weight will be shown in a lightweight market class regardless of breed and not eligible for champion.

-- Level IV, 15-19 years 01
+- 01

-- 02 Level III, 12-14 years
+- Level IV, 15-19 years Level III, 12-14 years 02

 - 03 Level II, 9-11 years

-- Level I, 7-8 years 04
+- 04 Level I, 7-8 years

-Level IV Champion Showmanship - Les & Betty Anderson; Gary Fuller Memorial (Belt Buckle)
+Level IV Champion Showmanship - Gary Fuller Memorial (Belt Buckle); Les & Betty Anderson;

-Level IV Reserve Champion Showmanship -

-Kelly & Kiley DeDonder Family
+Level IV Reserve Champion Showmanship - Gary Fuller Memorial (Belt Buckle); Kelly & Kiley DeDonder Family

-Level III Champion Showmanship - DeDonder Farms Level III Reserve Champion Showmanship - Bret Meyer Family Level II Champion Showmanship - DeDonder Farms Level II Reserve Champion Showmanship - Childears Farms Level I Champion Showmanship - Harry & Joan Fowler
+Level III Champion Showmanship - DeDonder Farms Level III Reserve Champion Showmanship - Bret Meyer Family Level II Champion Showmanship - DeDonder Farms Level II Reserve Champion Showmanship - Childears Farms Level I Champion Showmanship - In Memory of Harry Fowler Level I Reserve Champion Showmanship - Justin, Kelsey & Bodie Keith

-Level I Reserve Champion Showmanship - Justin, Kelsey & Bodie Keith LEVELS III & IV CHAMPION AND RESERVE CHAMPION SHOWMANSHIP ARE ELIGIBLE TO COMPETE IN THE ROUND ROBIN ON MONDAY, AUGUST 12, 2024, IF TWO EXHIBITORS IN A SINGLE LEVEL ARE QUALIFIED AND WILLING TO COMPETE.
+LEVELS III & IV CHAMPION AND RESERVE CHAMPION SHOWMANSHIP ARE EXPECTED TO COMPETE IN THE ROUND ROBIN ON MONDAY, AUGUST 4, 2025, IF TWO EXHIBITORS IN A SINGLE LEVEL ARE QUALIFIED AND WILLING TO COMPETE.